 5 days: Cooked beans; hummus

-1 week: Hard boiled eggs; chopped vegetables if stored in air-tight container
+1 week: Hard-boiled eggs; chopped vegetables if stored in an air-tight container

 2 weeks: Soft cheese, opened

 2-3 months: Soups and stews; cooked beans

 3-6 months: Cooked or ground meat and poultry